stackbit-projects/incredible-potato-ee882/blog/index.md

   - type: hero_section
     title: Blog
     align: center
+    subtitle: >-
-    subtitle: honestly kinda dissapointed that you though suc
+      honestly kinda disappointed that you thought such a shitty person would make good blog posts
 layout: advanced
 ---